BryannYeap/Cat-Telegram-Bot/README.md

 Sends pictures of cats

+Try the bot out [here](https://t.me/cat_picture_bot)

+**:exclamation: Note: Bot might take 20-30s to start up due to inactivity as it is being hosted on Heroku for free**

+**:exclamation: Note: You will not be able to run the bot by simply pulling the source code.
+This GitHub Repo is just to allow users to try the bot by using the link above, as well as for reference to the source code**

 ## Description

 Inspired by and adapted from a tutorial originally, but with modifications in structure and behavior.
 The end product code differs almost completely from the original tutorial's source code.